RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

 Calling the decorated function returns a CheckArtifact.
 The decorated python function can have any number of artifact inputs.

-The requirements.txt file in the current directory is used, if it exists.

 A check can be set with either WARNING or ERROR severity.
 A failing check with ERROR severity will fail the workflow when run in our system.